 Day 3: Lake Mburo NP to Ruhija sector of Bwindi NP.
-The morning will be spent exploring the open savannah and wetland habitats of Mburo NP, which resembles the stereotypical savannah environments of Kenya’s Masai Mara, but with many more thorny acacia thickets.
+The morning will be spent exploring the open savanna and wetland habitats of Mburo NP, which resembles the stereotypical savanna environments of Kenya’s Masai Mara, but with many more thorny acacia thickets.
 There are quite a few species that are very localized in Uganda, and which only occur here.
 Our top avian target will be the Red-faced Barbet, which has a small range in Rwanda, Burundi, Uganda, and Tanzania, to the west of Lake Victoria.
-Other targets will include Tabora Cisticola, Emerald-spotted Wood-Dove, Green-capped Eremomela, Golden-tailed Woodpecker, Spot-flanked Barbet, and Grey Penduline Tit.
+Other targets will include Tabora Cisticola, Emerald-spotted Wood-Dove, Green-capped Eremomela, Golden-tailed Woodpecker, Spot-flanked Barbet, and Gray Penduline Tit.
 Lake Mburo is also an excellent park for mammals, including classic safari fare like Warthog, Eland, Common Zebra, and Impala.
-It is not all safari vehicle birding; we will take a boat to search for the African cousin of the neotropical Sungrebe, the rare and elusive African Finfoot, and maybe even White-backed Night Heron.
-In the afternoon, we drive up into the misty mountains of Bwindi NP, whose dense cloud forest provides a complete change of scene from Mburo’s savannah.
-One of the astounding things about Uganda is how drastically the habitats and landscape change over a short distance.
+It is not all safari vehicle birding; we will take a boat to search for the African cousin of the neotropical Sungrebe, the rare and elusive African Finfoot, and we may even find a White-backed Night-Heron.
+In the afternoon, we drive up into the misty mountains of Bwindi NP, whose dense cloud forest provides a complete change of scene from Mburo’s savanna.